- 4 eggs, separated

 - Place egg whites in large bowl; let stand at room temperature for 30 minutes.
 Line a greased 15-in. x 10-in. x 1-in. baking pan with waxed paper; grease the paper and set aside.

-- In a large bowl, beat egg yolks on high speed for 5 minutes or until thick and lemon-colored.
-Gradually beat in 1/2 cup sugar.
+- In a large bowl, beat egg yolks and 1/2 cup sugar on high speed for 5 minutes or until thick and lemon-colored.
 Sift the flour, cocoa, baking powder and salt together twice; gradually add to yolk mixture and mix well (batter will be very thick).

 - In a large bowl with clean beaters, beat egg whites on medium speed until soft peaks form.
 Gradually beat in remaining sugar, 1 tablespoon at a time, on high until stiff peaks form.
-Gradually fold into batter.
+Stir a third of the whites into batter, then fold in remaining whites.
 Spread evenly into prepared pan.

 - Bake at 375° for 10-12 minutes or until cake springs back when lightly touched.
 Cool for 5 minutes.
 Invert cake onto a kitchen towel dusted with confectioners' sugar.
 Gently peel off paper.
 Roll up cake in towel jelly-roll style, starting with a short side.
 Cool on a wire rack.